 - Continue in this same manner until you have eleven equal two-square strips.

 - Pin one two-square strip to its neighboring two-square strip.
-Be very careful to match your seams so you end up with nice square corners.
+Be very careful to align your seams so you end up with nice square corners.

 - Sew together, using a ½” seam.

-- Continue in this same manner, adding one new two-square strip each time, until you form the completed two-square x eleven-square patchwork.
+- Continue in this same manner, adding one new two-square strip each time, until you form the completed two-square by eleven-square patchwork.
 Remember, at each seam, pin and stitch carefully to keep your seams aligned so your final intersecting corners will be exact.
-Iron seams flat.
+Press seam allowances open and flat.

-- Trim ½” from both outer edges of the patchwork.
+- Trim ½” from both short ends of the patchwork.
 Iron flat.
 Since you were oh-so-careful, all your corners should come together at perfect points.

-- Place completed patchwork on top of the black felt.
-Give yourself room top to bottom and side to side.
+- Center the completed patchwork on top of the black felt.
 You’ll trim off the excess felt when done.
-Because felt is grippy, you shouldn’t need to pin much if at all to hold the patchwork and felt pieces together.
+Because felt is grippy, you shouldn’t need to pin much, if at all, in order to hold the patchwork and felt pieces together.